 Do I need a visa for China travel?

-Before working out your China travel plan, it’s necessary to check whether you are covered by the visa-free policies of China.
+Before working out your China travel plan, it is important to check whether you are covered by the visa-free policies in China.

-Some countries, like Japan, Singapore, and Brunei, have reached a 15-day visa-free entry agreement with China, so their citizens don’t need China visa as long as the stay is not longer than 15 days.
+Some countries, like Japan, Singapore, and Brunei, have a 15-day visa-free entry agreement with China, so their citizens do not need a China visa as long as their stay lasts no longer than 15 days.
 Mutual Visa Exemption between China and Qatar stipulates Qatar citizens with ordinary passports may stay in China for less than 30 days without visa.
 Armenian citizens enjoy visa free if they stay in China for no more than 90 days every 180 days.
-For a majority of foreign visitors from other countries, the visa is a must, even if you hold a US, UK, or Canadian passport which has many privileges.
+For a majority of foreign visitors from other countries, the visa is obligatory, even if you hold a US, UK, or Canadian passport.

-However, if you meet the requirements, you may still enjoy a visa-free travel by taking advantage of favorable visa-free schemes.
-Currently, visa-free transit facilities ranging from 24 to 144 hours have been adopted in quite a number of China’s major tourist destinations including Beijing, Shanghai, Guangzhou, and Hangzhou, enabling tourists to take a short tour in China.
+However, if you meet the requirements, you may still enjoy visa-free travel by taking advantage of favorable visa-free schemes.
+Currently, visa-free transit options ranging from 24 to 144 hours have been adopted in quite a number of China's major tourist destinations including Beijing, Shanghai, Guangzhou, and Hangzhou, enabling tourists to take a short tour in China.

 |144-hour visa-free transit||For 53 countries||Available in Guangdong, Beijing, Xi'an, Tianjin, Shijiazhuang, Qinhuangdao, Shanghai, Nanjing, Hangzhou, Dalian, Shenyang, Chengdu, Xiamen, Qingdao, Wuhan, Chongqing and Kunming|